Local Public Health Districts

 |Tribal Health District||5 Tribal Communities|

-The establishment of the Districts was designed to enhance effectiveness and efficiency of public health services by:
+The establishment of the public health districts was designed to enhance effective and efficient delivery of public health services by

-- Creating the geographic framework for greater consistency and equity in statewide delivery of all 10 Essential Public Health Services.
+- Creating the geographic and local framework for greater consistency and equity in statewide delivery of all 10 Essential Public Health Services.

-- Providing a consistent basis for regional planning and coordinating across the public, nonprofit, and business sectors.
+- Providing a consistent basis for regional planning and coordination across the governmental, private (including business), public, and nonprofit sectors.

-- Building sustainable infrastructure through regional co-location of Maine CDC and DHHS staff, "braided" funds, and the establishment of Regional Coordinating Councils.
+- Building sustainable infrastructure through regional co-location of Maine CDC and DHHS staff, and through an interactive, fully participatory District Coordinating Councils.